-A return to normal service this week, as we take a look at how to laser cut cardboard with some tips and tricks along the way.
+A return to normal service this week, as we take a look at laser cutting cardboard with some tips and tricks along the way.

 There are a large number of applications that cardboard can be used for; from presentation boxes to gaming landscapes and prototypes.
 So it’s a useful material to learn how to process properly.